Alphacetylmethadol

 Alphacetylmethadol (INN), or α-acetylmethadol (AAM), is a synthetic opioid analgesic.
-Its levorotary enantiomer, levacetylmethadol, is an FDA-approved treatment for opioid addiction.
+Its levorotary enantiomer, levacetylmethadol, is an FDA-approved treatment for opioid addiction; however as of 2003 it is no longer used in the United States for this purpose.
 Alphacetylmethadol is very similar in structure to methadone, a widely prescribed treatment for opioid addiction.
 In the United States, it is a Schedule I controlled substance under the Controlled Substances Act (presumably because it was never marketed in the US, as is the case with other common opiate/opioid medications such as heroin and prodine), with an ACSCN of 9603 and a 2013 annual manufacturing quota of 2 grammes.